xiongyu0523/azure-sphere-bootcamp/Lab-1.md

 ## Goals

-- Understand the basic sketch of Azure Sphere High-level Applicaiton
+- Understand the basic sketch of Azure Sphere High-level Application
 - Leann how to build & debug Application using Visual Studio
 - Learn how to use GPIO API from Azure Sphere SDK